cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 4. To fix the failed segment, use the recovery tools.
 5. Confirm in the `gp_segment_configuration` table that the segment has been recovered.

-## 9. Set up and manage the standby master instance in CBDB
+## Lesson 9.
+Set up and manage the standby master instance in CBDB

 **Understand the role of the standby master**